MoldyMacaroniX/moldygd.com/_src/posts/moldy-newsletter-maybe.md

 ---
 title: Should I Make A Newsletter?
 date: 2023-09-29
+desc: Over the past few months, I've considered making a newsletter.
+I just never had an idea for one.
+But lately, I have!
 ---

 Over the past few months, I've considered making a newsletter.
 I just never had an idea for one.
 But lately, I have!